|

 Government investigators concluded that the engine came apart because the mechanic who performed the last cylinder change failed to tighten crucial hold-down nuts.
 The mechanic, who was not licensed by the FAA, insisted he had performed the repairs precisely according to the instructions in the engine manufacturer’s repair manual.

 We had our experts examine the engine.
-In a critical area, we found a tiny amount of sealant about half the size of a pea.
-We learned that even a very small amount of sealant in the wrong place could cause the nuts to loosen.
-The mechanic had applied the sealant in the wrong place because he was misled by confusing wording in the engine repair manual.
+In one critical area, we found a tiny amount of sealant about half the size of a pea.
+The sealant should not have been there.
+We determined that even a very small amount of sealant in the wrong place could cause the nuts to loosen.
+The mechanic had applied the sealant because he was misled by confusing wording in the engine repair manual.

 The manufacturer claimed that the mechanic misunderstood the wording only because he was untrained and unlicensed.
 The manufacturer’s lawyers insisted that, if the wording was truly unclear, other mechanics would have made the same mistake, but they hadn’t.
-But we had already discovered documents purged from the manufacturer’s files that demonstrated that even properly licensed mechanics had — in numerous previous cases — applied sealant in the wrong spot, all because of the poor wording of the manual.
+But we had already discovered documents that the manufacturer had purged from its files that demonstrated that even properly licensed mechanics had — in numerous previous cases — applied sealant in the wrong spot, all because the manual was poorly worded.

-After five weeks of trial, the jury agreed that poor language in the engine repair manual had contributed to the crash.
+After five weeks of trial, the jury agreed that the manufacture’s poorly-chosen language in the engine repair manual had contributed to the crash.
 The plaintiff was awarded almost $15 million, enough to take care of his needs for the rest of his life.

 Pietro Denevi, a former high-school football coach, had dreamed for years of transforming a 210-acre parcel of land in Los Gatos, California, into a championship golf course.
 He negotiated with the owner to buy the land and then turned to Barry Swenson, a prominent Silicon Valley real estate developer, to provide $750,000 in return for an equity interest in the project.

-Swenson formed a limited liability corporation (LLC) to transact business on his behalf.
-But when the time came to fund the transaction, Swenson’s corporation didn’t provide the money, and the seller sold the property to another buyer.
+But when the time came to fund the transaction, Swenson didn’t provide the money, and the seller sold the property to another buyer.

 We sued Swenson for breach of his fiduciary duty to Denevi.
 Swenson claimed that the limited liability corporation he had established protected him from personal liability.
 We proved in court that Swenson never intended to fund the transaction.
 He intended to buy the property himself and develop it on his own, so that he would not have to share any proceeds with Denevi.
 His scheme failed because the seller sold the property to someone else.